Ed Murphy (basketball, born 1956): College career

 In 1974, Murphy decided to attend Merrimack College, where he played college basketball with the Merrimack Warriors, in the NCAA Division II, until 1978.
 In his 1974–75 college freshman season, Murphy, who was known for his long-distance shooting, averaged 15.0 points per game.
 In his 1975–76 college sophomore season, he averaged 23.0 points per game, and he was an NCAA II Second Team All-American selection.

-In his 1976–77 college junior season, Murphy the NCAA II in scoring, with an average of 32.0 points per game.
+During his junior season in 1976–77, Murphy led the NCAA division II in scoring, with an average of 32.0 points per game.
 During that same season, he set the Merrimack single-season school records, for both per game scoring average, at 32.0, and for the most total points scored in a single season, with 896.
-He was an NCAA II First Team All-American selection for the 1976–77 season.
+He was an NCAA division II First Team All-American selection for the 1976–77 season.

 In his 1977–78 college senior season, Murphy averaged 31.3 points per game.
 He was also an NCAA II First Team All-American selection for the 1977–78 season.
 While at Merrimack, Murphy twice led the school to the NCAA Division II Sweet 16, in the 1976–77 and the 1977–78 seasons, where they lost both times to the Sacred Heart Pioneers.
 Murphy's career single-game scoring high with Merrimack was 48 points.
 He finished his college career as Merrimack's all-time leading scorer, in both points per game average, at 26.4, and in total points scored, with 2,874.

 Murphy was inducted as an inaugural member of the Merrimack Athletics hall of fame in 1984.